Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 We fill the `body` block with a simple `<div>` that includes a heading and the button to press.
-Notice how the `submit-response` id corresponds to the one the bot code discussed above uses to find the button in the page.
+Notice how the `submit-response` id corresponds to the one that the bot code, discussed above, uses to find the button in the page.

 The template doesn't include any mechanism for sending the form to the